conducive333/spreadsheet-memory-benchmarking/benchmarking/datagen/README.md

     - `ITER`  : The number of iterations to perform.
     - `POOL`  : The number of threads to use.
 If set to 1, then the main thread will be used (i.e. no multithreading).

-2. Run the script from `Main.java`
+2. Run the script from `Main.java`.

 ## Sample `config` file:
 ```